ModbusScope/ModbusScope/docs/pages/configuration.md

 * `f32b`: 32-bit float (IEEE 754)

-The endiannes of 32-bit registers can be configured with the `32-bit little endian` setting in the connection settings dialog.
+The endianness of 32-bit registers can be configured with the `32-bit little endian` setting in the connection settings dialog.

 #### Expression error